yuloveyet/Topology-Optimization-in-Julia/README.md

 ## Results

 A benchmark MBB example is presented.
-TO design result evolution is shown as below.
+TO design results are saved in `./res/` folder and a evolution history is shown as below.

 <!-- ![TO design evolution with MMA](./top_mma/res/des_hist.gif) -->